syncfusion-content/maui-docs/MAUI/ListView/selection.md

 ### SelectionChanged event

-The `SelectionChanged` event will occur once selection process has been completed for the selected item in the `SfListView`. `ItemSelectionChangedEventArgs` has the following members which, provides information for `SelectionChanged` event:
+The `SelectionChanged` event will occur once selection process has been completed for the selected item in the `SfListView`. `ItemSelectionChangedEventArgs` contains the following members, which provides information for `SelectionChanged` event:

  * `AddedItems`: Gets collection of the underlying data objects where the selection has been processed.
  * `RemovedItems`: Gets collection of the underlying data objects where the selection has been removed.

- The `SelectionChanged` event used for the following use cases:
+The `SelectionChanged` event is used for the following use cases:

   * Clears all the selected item.
   * Removes the particular selected item.